This post may contain affiliate links. Please see our disclosure policy.

 - Cheese: Finishing the salsa with crumbled queso fresco or feta adds a salty, creamy bite but is an optional addition.

 - Honey Lime Dressing: This dressing is made with honey, lime zest, fresh lime juice, kosher salt, and garlic.
-It is what makes this salsa so irresistibly good.
+It is similar to the marinade I use to make Honey Lime Chicken Fajitas and is what makes this salsa so irresistibly good.

 How to Make Corn Salsa